From Baltic to Asia, East-West aerial confrontations heat up

 Some of the more aggressive actions by Chinese jets in particular might be the result of impetuous junior officers rather than a central directive from Beijing, former U.S. air force intelligence officer Christian Lin-Greenburg wrote in September in the National Interest journal.

-“The recklessness of the pilot may be more representative of the risk seeking behaviour of relatively junior year ego-driven commanders,” he wrote.
+“The recklessness of the pilot may be more representative of the risk seeking behavior of relatively junior year ego-driven commanders,” he wrote.

 Beijing should introduce better risk management training for its officers, he said, or risk a repeat of an incident in 2000 when one of its jets collided with a U.S. spy plane.
 The Chinese pilot died and the U.S. plane was forced to land in China.